- Use In-app Billing to sell digital goods, including one-time items and recurring subscriptions.

 To learn how to use the Developer Console to configure your in-app products and product list, see Administering In-app Billing.

 Google Play Purchase Flow

 Google Play uses the same checkout backend service as is used for application purchases, so your users experience a consistent and familiar purchase flow.

-Important: You must have a Google Wallet merchant account to use the In-app Billing service on Google Play.
+Important: You must have a Google payments merchant account to use the In-app Billing service on Google Play.

 To initiate a purchase, your application sends a billing request for a specific in-app product.
 Google Play then handles all of the checkout details for the transaction, including requesting and validating the form of payment and processing the financial transaction.